SumiSastri/dev-blogs/docs/data-structures-algorithms/term-1-linear-structures/wk1-intro/wk1-dsa-intro.md

 Example:
 Consider Linear Search (O(n)) vs. Binary Search (O(log n)).
 Linear Search checks every element one by one.
 As n increases, time grows proportionally.
 Binary Search halves the search space each step, leading to logarithmic growth—much more efficient for large datasets.
 By comparing logarithmic growth DSAs, asymptotic analysis helps determine which algorithms scale better as data size increases, allowing for better decision-making in software development.

-__Sorting Algorithms__

-__Comparison-Based Sorting Algorithms__
-1. **Bubble Sort** – Repeatedly swaps adjacent elements if they are in the wrong order.
-2. **Selection Sort** – Selects the smallest (or largest) element and moves it to its correct position.
-3. **Insertion Sort** – Builds the sorted list one element at a time by inserting elements into their correct position.
-4. **Merge Sort** – Divides the array into halves, sorts each half, and then merges them back together.
-5. **Quick Sort** – Uses a pivot to partition the array into smaller and larger elements, then sorts recursively.
-6. **Heap Sort** – Converts the array into a heap and repeatedly extracts the maximum or minimum element.
-7. **Shell Sort** – A variation of insertion sort that sorts elements far apart before finalizing with a normal insertion sort.
-8. **Tim Sort** – A hybrid sorting algorithm used in Python, combining merge sort and insertion sort.
-9. **Intro Sort** – A hybrid of quicksort, heapsort, and insertion sort, used in C++’s STL.

-__Non-Comparison-Based Sorting Algorithms__
-10. **Counting Sort** – Works well for sorting integers in a known range, using counting instead of comparisons.
-11. **Radix Sort** – Sorts numbers digit by digit, useful for large numbers or strings.
-12. **Bucket Sort** – Distributes elements into buckets and sorts each bucket individually.

-__Search Algorithms__

-__Uninformed (Blind) Search Algorithms__
-1. **Linear Search** – Checks each element in a list sequentially.
-2. **Binary Search** – Efficient for sorted arrays; repeatedly divides the search range in half.
-3. **Jump Search** – Jumps ahead by fixed steps and then does a linear search in a smaller range.
-4. **Interpolation Search** – Improves binary search by estimating the search position based on values.
-5. **Exponential Search** – Finds a range using exponential jumps and then does a binary search.

-__Graph/Tree Search Algorithms__
-6. **Depth-First Search (DFS)** – Explores as far as possible along one branch before backtracking.
-7. **Breadth-First Search (BFS)** – Explores all neighbors of a node before moving deeper.
-8. **Iterative Deepening Depth-First Search (IDDFS)** – A combination of DFS and BFS, increasing depth limit gradually.
-9. **Uniform-Cost Search (Dijkstra’s Algorithm)** – Finds the shortest path in a weighted graph.

-__Heuristic (Informed) Search Algorithms__
-10. **A\* Search** – Uses heuristics to find the most optimal path in a weighted graph.
-11. **Greedy Best-First Search** – Always expands the node that appears closest to the goal.
-12. **Hill Climbing** – Moves toward the highest-valued neighbor, used in optimization problems.
-13. **Beam Search** – Similar to BFS but only keeps the best "k" candidates at each step.

-__Other Specialized Search Algorithms__
-14. **Fibonacci Search** – A variation of binary search that works well for ordered lists.
-15. **Ternary Search** – Similar to binary search but divides the range into three parts.
-16. **Jump Point Search** – An optimized search for grid-based pathfinding (like A* but faster in open spaces).

-Conclusion

-Understanding DSAs is essential for efficient data processing, memory management, and problem-solving.
-Choosing the right algorithm and data structure can significantly impact performance, making it crucial for optimizing computing processes.

 __Most Used Sorting Algorithms__